-- Next, grab the double bulb part of the card and flip over.
+- Next, grab the double bulb part of the card and flip it over.
 On the back of the side with the “You Light Up My Life” saying, place strips of copper tape as shown in the image below.

 How to Assemble the Light Up Lightbulb Corner Bookmark

-- Grab the double lightbulb piece and attach the circuit lightbulb to the inside of the bulb without the writing with a glue stick or double-sided tape.
+- Grab the double lightbulb piece and attach the circuit lightbulb to the inside of the bulb without writing with a glue stick or double-sided tape.

 - Fold over the top lightbulb over the bottom two light bulbs and place some glue or tape in the grey heart area of the paper.
 Do not glue over the copper tape as this can weaken the circuit.